-Second, the broad \ha\ emission extracted from the central region of \tar\ (orange region) is clearly asymmetric.
-Similar profiles have been found for two AGN at $z=4-6$ observed with NIRSpec-MSA in the JADES survey \citep{Eisenstein23} by \cite{Maiolino24}, who interpreted them as signatures of two AGN within the MSA slit ($\lesssim0.2\arcsec$) through double-Gaussian fits.
-Without further spatial information such an interpretation remains uncertain, because asymmetric BLRs can also be caused by an anisotropic gas distribution, inflows or outflows in the BLR, or a specific BLR geometry \citep[e.g.][and references therein]{StorchiBergmann17}.
-However, if there are indeed two AGN, the spatial information afforded through NIRSpec-IFS can help to separate their emission features \cite[see][]{Uebler24b}.
-While we have no evidence for two central emission peaks in the \ha\ line map derived from our NIRSpec-IFS data, a visual inspection of the central region of \tar\ indeed suggests changes of the broad line profile shape across the central spaxels.
-For a quantitative investigation we construct channel maps of the two putative BLRs as follows: after subtraction of the (faint) continuum emission we derive a map of the broader BLR component (BLR1) by integrating emission at observed wavelengths $\lambda_{\rm obs}=3.92-3.939$ and $\lambda_{\rm obs}=3.965-3.985$, i.e. omitting any narrow \ha\ and \niill\ emission from the host galaxy, as well as the putative second BLR component (see teal shading in the top panel of Fig.~\ref{f:blrmaps}).
-Next, we derive a map of the narrower BLR component (BLR2), contaminated by BLR1, by integrating emission at observed wavelengths $\lambda_{\rm obs}=3.953-3.96$ (brown shading in top panel of Fig.~\ref{f:blrmaps}).
-We use our best fit to the central aperture spectrum (see Section~\ref{s:fitting_r2700}) to calculate the fractional contribution of flux from BLR1 to the total flux in this wavelength range with respect to the flux in our BLR1 map.
+For a quantitative investigation we employ a spectro-astrometric approach \citep[e.g.][]{Beckers82, Bailey98, Gnerucci10} and constructed channel maps of the two putative BLRs.
+Here, it is important to avoid any narrow line emission from \ha\ or \niill\ which would contaminate the BLR light maps.
+Therefore, we proceed as follows: after subtraction of the (faint) continuum emission we derived a map of the broader BLR component (BLR1) by integrating emission at observed wavelengths $\lambda_{\rm obs}=3.92-3.939\mu$m and $\lambda_{\rm obs}=3.965-3.985\mu$m, i.e.~omitting any narrow \ha\ and \niill\ emission from the host galaxy, as well as the putative second BLR component (see teal shading in the top panel of Fig.~\ref{f:blrmaps}).
+Next, we derived a map of the narrower BLR component (BLR2), contaminated by BLR1, by integrating emission at observed wavelengths $\lambda_{\rm obs}=3.953-3.96\mu$m (brown shading in top panel of Fig.~\ref{f:blrmaps}), i.e.~again omitting any narrow \ha\ and \niill\ emission from the host galaxy.
+We used our best fit to the central aperture spectrum (see below) to calculate the fractional contribution of flux from BLR1 to the total flux in this wavelength range with respect to the flux in our BLR1 map.